 You only have 36 hours in Tulum, Mexico.
 While it seems impossible to make the most out of a vacation in such a short period, we’ve taken it upon ourselves to come up with the best possible itinerary for your 1 and a half day in this lovely coastal town in Mexico’s Yucatan Peninsula.

-From what we know about Tulum, we’ve put together a list of activities the place is best known for.
-Whether you’re backpacking the entire Riviera Maya or just in town for a quick layover/getaway, we made sure that you’ll see what Tulum has to offer.
-We’ve also consulted travel blogs and articles to help you enjoy your tropical holiday to the fullest.
+From what we know about Tulum, we’ve put together a list of activities it’s best known for.
+Whether you’re backpacking the entire Riviera Maya or just in town for a quick luxury getaway, we made sure that you’ll see what Tulum has to offer.

 Tulum Itinerary for 36 Hours